fdb/slarg-website/events/2023-10-19-rehearsal-for-future-conversations.md

 ### elephy

-This 'collective' consists of four artists who make audiovisual work: Rebecca Jane Arthur, Chloë Delanghe, Eva Giolo, Christina Stuhlberger.
+It consists of four artists who make audiovisual work: Rebecca Jane Arthur, Chloë Delanghe, Eva Giolo, Christina Stuhlberger.

 Just as the four artists support each other within their shared production and distribution platform, elephy, their works resonate with each other when presented in one space.
 They share a fascination for the materiality of film and the tactility of sound, contributing to the sensory atmosphere that colours the exhibition space.
 The playful, multifaceted scenography invites you to discover their individual artistic practices and explore the connections between them.